pirateksh/CrowdCoin/README.md

 # Description
 * This project aims at eliminating fraudulent usage of money contributed by people to the Startup Owners.
 * Startup Owners can create a _Campaign_ to collect money.
-* They can only spend money which they have recieved from crowdfunding if it is approved by more than 50% of all contributors.
+* They can only spend money which they have recieved from crowdfunding if it is approved by more than 50% of all the contributors.

 # How to use ?
 * Clone the repository using `git clone https://github.com/pirateksh/CrowdCoin.git`.